aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_tutorial/lap_tutorial.rst

 We first prepare ranking dataframes used to plot ranking info in this section.
-This part is specific to your dataset and little dynamo specific API is involved, so if you may skip this part in your own cases.
+This part is specific to your dataset and little dynamo specific API is involved, so you may skip this part in your own cases.

 .. code:: ipython3